I Bet You Look Good on the Dancefloor

-"I Bet You Look Good on the Dancefloor" is a song by English rock band Arctic Monkeys released on 17 October 2005 through Domino Recording Company.
+"I Bet You Look Good on the Dancefloor" is the debut single by English rock band Arctic Monkeys released on 17 October 2005 through Domino Recording Company.
 The song was the band's debut single and the first from their debut studio album, Whatever People Say I Am, That's What I'm Not (2006).
 Written by frontman Alex Turner and produced by Jim Abbiss, "I Bet You Look Good on the Dancefloor" is a garage rock, indie rock, and post-punk song.
 It debuted at number one on the UK Singles Chart on 23 October 2005, and remains one of the band's best-known songs in the UK.

 The track was recorded during sessions at 2fly Studios in Sheffield and Chapel Studios in Lincolnshire.
 Its raw, energetic sound and distinctive opening shout of "Don't believe the hype!" captured the attention of music critics and listeners alike, establishing Arctic Monkeys' reputation for sharp, observational lyrics and driving guitar work.
 The song's success was amplified by the band's grassroots following, built largely through file-sharing and word-of-mouth promotion on the Internet, marking a shift in how new artists could achieve mainstream recognition in the mid-2000s.

 The accompanying music video, filmed in a single take at a youth club in Sheffield, reinforced the band's unpretentious image and connection to their local roots.
 The song has since become a staple of Arctic Monkeys' live performances and is frequently cited as one of the defining tracks of the 2000s indie rock revival.
 It has featured on numerous "best of" lists and continues to be celebrated as a landmark debut single in British rock music.

 Composition and lyrics

 The song was recorded three times with different producers, the first version with Alan Smyth, and another with James Ford and Rich Costey, before landing on Abiss' version.

-The line "Your name isn't Rio, but I don't care for sand" is a reference to Duran Duran's song "Rio", the song also has references to Romeo and Juliet.
+The line "Your name isn't Rio, but I don't care for sand" is a reference to Duran Duran's song "Rio."
+The song also has references to Romeo and Juliet.